James Forbes

 With an ever-growing global interest in the Company School and the allied art styles of the colonial period - we launch a series of curations featuring vintage prints from this period - signaling a new direction for the Red Earth collection.
 Who better to start with than James Forbes, one of the earliest British artists, whose musings of the natural world are capable of leaving an indelible mark on your mind - and adding life and colour to any room.

 James Forbes (1749–1819) was a British artist and writer, employed by the East India Company, and lived in India from 1765 to 1784.
 His notes and sketches concerned varied aspects of Indian life, from its natural world to architecture.
-These illustrations are extracted from his iconic work Oriental Memoirs (published 1813 onwards), focusing on his visual experiences of India, but also including observations on parts of Africa and South America.
+These illustrations are extracted from his iconic work Oriental Memoirs (editions published between 1813-1835), focusing on his visual experiences of India, but also including observations on parts of Africa and South America.

 *